AI replaces the surtitle operator. Your audience finally sees the stage.

 A complete system including glasses fleet, charging infrastructure, audio interface, script preparation support, backstage management application, and technical support throughout the engagement.

-Audience wearing OWL glasses at a live performance
+Audience wearing OWL glasses at a live theatre performance

 Deployed in Korea across national theatres, museums and concert halls